Indiana infant’s death blamed on car seat straps that were too tight - NewsBreak

 FORT WAYNE, Ind. ( WANE ) — An Indiana woman has been charged with neglect after her infant boy died from what court documents say were car seat straps that were too tight.

 Ford was charged Friday with neglect of a dependent resulting in serious bodily injury, a felony.
-Court documents show she has a court hearing Tuesday.
+Court documents show she has a court hearing Tuesday.3 dead, including 2-year-old girl, in Kansas shooting

-The baby also had five broken ribs that Harshbarger didn’t believe could be attributed to CPR, but he couldn’t rule that out, court documents said.
+The baby also had five broken ribs that Harshbarger didn’t believe could be attributed to CPR, but he couldn’t rule that out, court documents said.2 injured after domestic shooting in Manhattan

 “I could barely get him in the car seat,” Hoskins said.
 Hoskins said the baby was his first child and said neither he nor Ford knew how to adjust the straps.
 Ford said she threw away the box and instructions after she removed the car seat from the box.